znikola/ngrx-error-handling/README.md

 # TODO:

-1. How to make a feature module without actually defining a slice of state?
+1. Test production build
-2. Test production build
+2. Extract stacktrace from the error in the effect
-3. Add tests for the metareducer
+3. Inject a store in GlobalErrorHandlingModule, where the store wasn't actually defined?

 # Ngrx Error Handling

 A showcase app for handling errors that can occur in ngrx's effects.

-Clicking on `Get Vehicle` will throw 404 error, that's going to be caught and logged to the console, despite the fact that `vehicle.reducer.ts` doesn't react to `LoadVehicleFail` action.
+Clicking on `Get Vehicle` will throw 404 error, that's caught and logged to the console, despite the fact that `vehicle.reducer.ts` doesn't react to `LoadVehicleFail` action.

 ## Development server